IRL2/nanover-docs/source/concepts/applications.rst

 The forces applied to each particle by the interactions can be stored under the ``forces.user.index`` and ``forces.user.sparse`` in the array map.
-Because the user interactions usually apply only to a small subset of the particles, it is wasteful to provide the forces for all the particles as they would be nul for most of them.
+Because the user interactions usually apply only to a small subset of the particles, it is wasteful to provide the forces for all the particles as they would be null for most of them.
 Instead, the user forces are transmitted in a sparse way by indicating which particles are affected with ``forces.user.index`` that will list the indices in relation of the particle arrays (`e.g.`